-The "Non-Conformance Form" together with the assessor's report will be forwarded to QWFC for review and a decision on certification: QWFC will write to you to notify you of the results of the assessment.
-If any non-conformances require action, you will be sent a "Non-Conformance Action Report" explaining what is required and the date by which it needs to be completed.
-In some circumstances, re-assessment may be necessary which may incur a fee; you will be contacted to agree to this before we proceed.
+The "Non-Conformance Form" together with the assessor's report will be forwarded to QWFC for review and a decision on certification: QWFC will write to you within 14 days to notify you of the results of the assessment.
+If any nonconformances require verification, you will be sent a "Corrective Action Required" form which will need to be completed and returned to QWFC.
+This form will explain what is required of you and the date by which you need to complete any action.
+You may only need to write to us to confirm that you have attended to the issues and provide, where required, documented or other evidence.
+In other circumstances, re-assessment may be necessary which may incur a fee; you will be contacted to agree to this before we proceed.
 Fees are not refundable.

-If you have no non-conformances or have rectified any raised; you may be granted certification against the scheme.
+If you have no non-conformances or have attended to any issues raised, you may be granted certification against the scheme.
 You will be issued with a Certificate or Letter to confirm certification & permitted to use the appropriate scheme mark and QWFC logo on products, literature, stationery, and advertising where relevant.
 Use of scheme marks must be in accordance with the rules specified in the QWFC document "Conditions Governing the Use of Certification Marks" which you can find on the QWFC website www.qwfc.co.uk or request on 01970 636688.